aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### getAlternativeDescription() {#getAlternativeDescription--}

+<b>@deprecated.</b> Please use the 'alternativeDescription' property instead.
 Gets and sets the alternative description.

 ```javascript
 getAlternativeDescription() : string;